Proposed Rule Could Evict 55,000 Children From Subsidized Housing

 "HUD expects that fear of the family being separated would lead to prompt evacuation by most mixed households, whether that fear is justified," says the agency.

 It admits that not all families would leave freely.
-The agency estimates it would have to spend between three and four million dollars on eviction costs, "for those households that required more rigorous enforcement of the regulation."
+The agency estimates it would have to spend between 3 million and 4 million dollars on eviction costs, "for those households that required more rigorous enforcement of the regulation."

 The proposed rule change is one of several the Trump administration has made that targets immigrants and restricts public assistance of all kinds.
 Kristen Clarke, president of the Lawyers' Committee for Civil Rights Under Law, called the proposal "as mean-spirited and irrational as the Trump Administration's other anti-immigrant policy positions."